HumairAK/data-science-pipelines/proposals/mlmd-removal/design-details.md

 // context no longer needed, use the Run object which often readily available wherever context is required const tasks = run.run_details.task_details;  // run is a V2beta1Run const artifacts = await fetchArtifactsFromTasks(tasks); // the information is now available in the task.
-// a separate call for this is may not needed, as the required info may already be present in `tasks` const events = await getArtifactEventsByTasks(tasks); // uses ListArtifactEvents()
+// a separate call for this may not needed, as the required info may already be present in `tasks` const events = await getArtifactEventsByTasks(tasks); // uses ListArtifactEvents()
 ```